cloudmesh-community/hid-sp18-501/project-paper/README.md

 Additional packages
 ------------------------

-No additional packages was used for in writing this term paper.
+No additional packages was used in writing this term paper.